hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ### Configure Apache

-We need to create a folder for our projects to live in, then tell Apache about that folder so it knows to look for websites.
+We need to create a folder for our projects to live in, then tell Apache about that folder so it knows where to look for websites.
 This project folder will live in Windows.

 Create a folder directly on your `C:\` drive called `Sites`.